alecksandr26/mem-c/README.md

     // Several allocations here ...

-    // Fetch memory stats, the second argument refers to the verbosity mem_dbg_fetch_mem_stats(&stats, 1, 1);
+    // Fetch memory stats.
+This will log information at verbosity level 1 and output it to file descriptor 1 (stdout). mem_dbg_fetch_mem_stats(&stats, 1, 1);

     // Verify data structures integrity